Infamous (2006 film): Filming

-By the time McGrath actually started production on the film, another film about the writing of In Cold Blood, Capote, was also in development.
-Principal photography for Infamous began in late January of 2005, just a few months after shooting on Capote had wrapped in November of 2004.
+By the time McGrath actually started production on the film, Capote was also in development.
+Principal photography for Infamous began in late January 2005, just a few months after shooting on Capote had wrapped in November 2004.
 McGrath also insisted on an all-star cast because almost all of Capote's friends were celebrities in their own right, and having a cast of familiar faces would help immerse the audience in Truman's world where he was always around someone famous.
 Daniel Craig was a very late addition to the cast, as previous actors for Perry Smith, Mark Wahlberg and Mark Ruffalo, fell through due to scheduling conflicts.
 Gwyneth Paltrow's performance of "What Is This Thing Called Love" as fictional singer "Kitty Dean" was originally intended to be Peggy Lee.
 The situation of an audience being held spellbound by a performer falling silent in the middle of a song was based on a real-life nightclub performance by Barbara Cook.
 McGrath included the performance of the song as foreshadowing for Truman Capote's own love for Perry Smith, and by having the singer stop in the middle of the song, McGrath hoped to indicate that something in the song had moved her into deep thought about her own love life.
 An instrumental version of the song "Heartaches" plays over the opening credits, further foreshadowing Capote's complex feelings towards Smith.